Portuguese Language and Brazilian Culture Summer Program in São Paulo, July 13 – 25th, 2015

 The program cost includes 6-7 Tulane credits (transferable to Vanderbilt), Brazilian family home stays, one meal per day, medical insurance, and specialized group tours and excursions.
 Airfare, incidental costs, registration fee with Federal Police of Brazil (approximately $120.00), and extra meals and expenses are not included in the program cost.

-Note: Application Deadline is February 21, 2014, no later than 5pm.
+Program Application Deadline is February 27, 2015.
+If you plant to apply for a FLAS Fellowship, please note that the FLAS deadline is February 20, 2015.
 Application fee can be waived for FLAS Fellowship applicants.
 Contact Laura Wise for more information.